Yogyakarta International Airport: Road

-At present DAMRI shuttle buses serve routes from YIA to Adisucipto International Airport, Wojo Station, Purworejo, Kebumen and Magelang.
-Another bus service Satelqu serves routes from YIA to Adisutjipto International Airport, Cilacap and Purwokerto.
+At present DAMRI shuttle buses serve routes from YIA to Adisutjipto Airport, Wojo Station, Purworejo, Kebumen and Magelang.
+Another bus service Satelqu serves routes from YIA to Adisutjipto Airport, Cilacap and Purwokerto.
 The airport is planned to be connected to Yogyakarta city center via toll road.
-A planned toll road would link YIA with another planned toll roads, Yogyakarta-Solo Toll Road and Yogyakarta-Bawen Toll Road, as the complementary parts to the existing Semarang-Solo Toll Road of Trans-Java Toll Road network.
+A planned toll road would link YIA with another planned toll roads, Yogyakarta-Solo Toll Road and Yogyakarta-Bawen Toll Road, as the complementary parts to the existing Semarang–Solo Toll Road of Trans-Java Toll Road network.
 There is provisions for the operation of Damri shuttle buses, SatelQu, airport taxis, online taxis, and trains via Wojo station to connect the airport with Borobudur.